Geology Wander, Metolius Preserve

 Join the Deschutes Land Trust and Derek Loeb to learn about the geologic past of the Metolius Preserve.
 We'll wander through pine forests, exploring how the area that includes the Preserve was formed by glacial ice and fiery volcanoes.
 Enjoy a late morning stroll while learning about this unique landscape.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route

-Hike Rating: This is an easy, ~1 mile walk on dirt roads and trails.
+Hike Rating: This is an easy, ~2 mile walk on trails.

-Route: This hike will start at the South Trailhead of the Metolius Preserve and will explore trails in the area.
+Route: This hike will start at the South Trailhead at the Metolius Preserve and follow Preserve trails.
 Terrain will be uneven at times.

 Elevation gain/loss: There is very little elevation gain/loss on this hike.